 The Hydrogen economy and the Smart sector integration

-The Industrial strategy called for comprehensive strategy addressing all carriers of energy in order to power a climate-neutral economy, including electricity, gas and liquid fuels, which resulted in two separate documents: the energy system integration and the clean hydrogen strategies.
+The Industrial strategy called for a comprehensive strategy addressing all carriers of energy in order to power a climate-neutral economy, including electricity, gas and liquid fuels, which resulted in two separate documents: the energy system integration and the clean hydrogen strategies.

 As it is stated in A hydrogen strategy for a climate-neutral Europe “hydrogen [is] essential to support the EU’s commitment to reach carbon neutrality by 2050 and for the global effort”.
-Most importantly, hydrogen has been proved to be an effective energy carrier to decarbonise the hard to decarbonise sectors.
+Most importantly, hydrogen has been proved to be an effective energy carrier to decarbonise the hard-to-decarbonise sectors.
 This is also the reason why FuelsEurope welcomes the recognition in both the European Hydrogen Strategy and the Energy System Integration that sustainable liquid biofuels and hydrogen-derived synthetic fuels will play an essential role in the decarbonisation of transport.
 Moreover, we value the mention of carbon sinks technologies such as Carbon Capture Storage and Utilization as important contributors to a climate-neutral energy system.

 Refineries have a prominent role in the hydrogen value chain, as large users of hydrogen, and producers of hydrogen during the manufacturing process of fuels, supplemented by dedicated hydrogen production plants.